Who, what and where

 South Burnett

-After leaving Mackay, I was able to continue working for the same company for a few months until they found a full-time onsite replacement for the position.
-This was only a couple of weeks before Nicole’s contract was finishing up and I decided to not start looking for a new position until we knew where we were moving to next.
+After leaving Mackay, I was able to continue working for the same company for a few months until they found a full-time on-site replacement for the position.
+This was only a couple of weeks before Nicole’s contract was finishing up, and I decided not to start looking for a new position until we knew where we were moving to next.
 This is when the website started to take shape.
+We lived here for 3 months.

 North Burnett